reshmabidikar/reshmabidikar.github.io/swagger/introduction-to-swagger.md

 # Challenges in documenting a REST application

 SOAP web services use a WSDL file for documenting the web service.
 However, when it comes to REST services, there are no established standards for documentation.
 So developers need to create documents manually.
-This method is tedious and error prone.
+This method is tedious and error-prone.

 # Open API Specification